Our fight for justice is more urgent than ever. Learn more

 The Prisoners’ Rights Team at the Washington Lawyers’ Committee (WLC) fights to protect the rights and well-being of DC residents whether they are held locally or in a federal prison across the country.

-Above all, we aim to reduce the harms of incarceration in the DOC and BOP by enforcing the civil rights and civil liberties of those who are incarcerated; the ultimate goal is to bring positive systemic change to the DOC and/or the BOP.
+Above all, we aim to reduce the harms of incarceration in the DOC and BOP by enforcing the civil rights and civil liberties of those who are incarcerated; the ultimate goal is to bring positive systemic change to the DOC and the BOP.
 This includes class-action and impact litigation and decarceration efforts, as well as local advocacy and public outreach.
 We recognize that incarceration exacerbates the inequalities that drive crime, and because of that we advocate only for evidence-based solutions to crime that nurture and support our Black and Brown communities, changing the narrative from start to finish.

 We challenge unlawful conditions in jails and prisons, including:

-• Denial of medical or medical healthcare;
+• Denial of medical or mental healthcare;

 • Violence by correctional staff;